Steve Rooney meets the team behind well-respected industry supplier Recovery World.

 “Since launching our first new vehicles eight years ago, the idea has gone from strength to strength,” says Mac Engledew.
 “New vehicles now account for 75 per cent of our business.”
 Fellow director Neil Lynch explains that their role is to “drive the requirements” – to make sure the vehicles are built to meet the precise needs of the recovery operator.

 Mac reports that there has been a clear trend in the industry towards lighter trucks, with operators preferring the fuel economy and lower capital and running costs of a 3.5tonne vehicle.
 Obviously there are limits to what a 3.5tonne truck can carry, but it is an increasingly important part of the fleet mix, according to Mac, since the rates that operators can achieve are always a challenge.
 He has also seen a shift from 12tonne to 7.5tonne trucks for the same reasons. “ RWF40 has been a welcomed addition to the range, with its excellent payload of up to 4tonne built on the Isuzu N75,” says Mac.
 The humble Beavertail is also now more popular than ever.
 It is a lighter structure without the rams and sub frame and will therefore deliver an increase in the all-important payload, as well as being cheaper to purchase and maintain than a slidebed.
+And most importantly, it’s calibrating systems will keep the vehicles on load from disengaging in the event of an accident.
+Speaking of which, companies like pinnaclelegalfunding.com can take care of you until you recuperate after an accident, but prevention is better than cure, and so, care has to be taken when driving.

 It’s also very versatile, being capable of carrying loaded 3.5tonne vans and will even take the majority of the top end, high performance cars.
 “The challenge is always to build lighter vehicles to improve payload and reduce fuel costs,” says Mac, but he points out that there are of course limits to how far you can go without compromising the strength and the ability of the vehicle to do what it is designed for.
 “The Low Slider has also done really well in the two and a half years since it was introduced,” he adds.